-We left Cayucos and drove the short distance to Morro Bay, which was more of a tourist resort, albeit not by large Californian standards.
+We left Cayucos and drove the short distance to Morro Bay, which was more of a tourist resort, albeit not large by Californian standards.
 There is one large rock off the shoreline and Morro Rock stands out for miles.
 Along the front of the resort of Morro Bay were a variety of individual shops – no major chains here.
 There was also quite a large number of small sailing boats in the bay.

 We left Morro and drove through the Morro Golf course, passed Los Osos onto Pismo Beach.